tarr11/wizbang/README.md

 Goal is to DRY up your wizard related code by moving wizard flow logic and state machines to routing

+Benefits:

+* Conventional controller actions, so auth gems like cancan will work
+* Routes and generated urls are simple and easy to read
+* Supports complex state machines with a powerful DSL embedded in your routes and avoids creating separate state management that gets stale
+* Supports rails idioms
+* State machine is accessible in a modular way so you can send emails with the correct URL, run reports on who is at what step, etc

 ## Wizard DSL embedded in restful routes file
 ```